Guglielmo da Varignana

-Guglielmo da Varignana, also Gulielmus Varignana (1270-1339) was a professor of medicine and philosopher from Bologna.
+Guglielmo da Varignana, also Gulielmus Varignana (1270–1339) was a professor of medicine and philosopher from Bologna.
 He is best known for his medicinal tractate Sublime secrets of medicine to cure various diseases, which he wrote at the court of Mladen II Šubić of Bribir in 1319.

 Biography

 He was a son of Bartolommeo da Varignana, a physician originally from Bologna, pupil of Taddeo Alderotti (died 1295); Bartolommeo gained fame as the physician to the Marchese Aldobrandino d'Este and the emperor Henry VII.
 Bartolommeo died in 1318 in Genoa.

 Guglielmo was born in 1270 and is also named as a pupil of Taddeo Alderotti.
 Guglielmo is first recorded as professor of medicine, but was forced to flee his native Bologna as a Ghibelline in 1318, subsequently becoming a personal physician and advisor to Ban of Croatia Mladen II Šubić.
 At the same time, he contributed to curing residents of Zadar.
 There he wrote his first work Secreta sublimia ad varios curandos morbos (Sublime secrets of medicine to cure various diseases) in 1319, under the orders of Mladen.
 In 1320, he is sent as a diplomat to Venice to negotiate terms regarding the city of Šibenik.
-After the fall of Mladen at 1322 Battle of Bliska, he offered his services to the Republic of Ragusa, signing a two year contract, which had proved fruitless.
-After his political opponents were defeated in Bologna, he returned there, remaining until his death in 1339.
+After the fall of Mladen at 1322 Battle of Bliska, he offered his services to the Republic of Ragusa, signing a two-year contract, which had proved fruitless.
+After his political opponents were defeated in Bologna, he returned there, remaining until he died in 1339.